 How Businesses Use Programming Languages

-Developers may also be tasked with maintaining large and complex websites and mobile applications.
+Developers may also maintain large and complex websites and mobile applications.
 While small businesses typically use tools like drag-and-drop website builders or hire freelance web designers, larger enterprises usually have in-house developers running their websites.

 Data Analytics Drive Modern Businesses